setif-developers-group/SDG-MoneyMate-frontend/README.md

 - **CSS Variables** for consistent theming
 - **Modular Architecture** for maintainability

-## 🤝 Contributing
+## 🤝 About This Frontend

-This project was **100% coded by AI** (Google Gemini) with human guidance.
-The human developer provided:
-- Feature requirements and specifications
-- Design direction and brand guidelines
-- Testing feedback and bug reports
-- Strategic decisions and priorities

-The AI handled:
-- All code implementation
-- Component architecture
-- Styling and animations
-- API integration
-- Bug fixes and optimizations
+This **frontend application** was developed to work with the SDG MoneyMate backend API.
+The backend handles all AI processing, business logic, and data management using Django REST Framework and Google Gemini AI.

 ## 📝 License